Scottish Athletics: History

 From the beginning there was only one category of record, which only required the performance to have been achieved in Scotland.
 These are now referred to as Scottish All-comers records.
 In 1888 it was established that athletes needed to submit a claim to have their record ratified, and from 1893 records were divided into two categories.
 The actual names of and qualification for these categories changed over the years, but the essential feature of them all was the distinction being made between records achieved by a Scottish athlete, and records achieved by athletes from anywhere in the world.
 All these records had to be set in Scotland itself.
 To determine who counted as a Scottish athlete, they defaulted to qualification for the championship, and this remained the case until 1932.

 In 1933 Scottish AAA introduced the Scottish Native Record, which replaced the championship qualification, so that from that date there were Scottish Native Record, and Scottish All-comers Record.
 In 1961 they changed the name of the Native record to National record, and in 1964 they first distinguished between records set inside Scotland and those set elsewhere in the world, maintaining initially two lists of these records.
-This didn't work very well so at the AGM of 21 December 1968 they re-introduced the Native record to give the following three records:
+This did not work very well, so at the AGM of 21 December 1968 they re-introduced the Native record to give the following three records:

 Scottish National Record: Performance made anywhere in the world by an athlete who was born in Scotland, or who has one or more parents who were born in Scotland, or who is qualified through residence in Scotland, and has not made themselves ineligible to represent Scotland in international competition.

 Scottish Native Record: Performance made in Scotland, by an athlete who was born in Scotland, or who has one or more parents who were born in Scotland, or is qualified through residence in Scotland, and has not made themselves ineligible to represent Scotland in international competition.

 Scottish All-comers Record: Performance made in Scotland, by an athlete from anywhere in the world.

 Scottish Athletics has a small staff of volunteers who deal with approximately 14,000 members in approximately 170 clubs of varying size from those with several hundred members to specialist clubs and those for minority interests to accommodate all areas of athletics within Scotland.